mariothiago/mariothiago/README.md

 ### Hello there! 👋

-  - 🔭 Currently looking for a new job.
+  - 🔭 Currently searching for a new job.
   - 📚 Systems Analysis and Development student at Faculdade Tecnológica Lourenço Filho (2020 - 2022).
   - 🌱 Learning .NET, C#, Javascript (NodeJS and ReactJS) and Typescript